Certifications and Specializations

 You must be a FDRIO member to apply.
 Please visit your member profile page.
 The application form can be accessed there.
 You will be asked to complete an application form, upload all supporting documents and pay the application fee.
 If your application is not accepted, we will refund 50% of the fee to you.

-- they have the necessary qualifications and background for the certification(s) they seek and;
+- Do you have the necessary qualifications, training and background for the certification(s) you seek?